mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 ### iOS and Android

 Install the following prerequisite software to develop and build the iOS or Android apps.
-For macOS, we recommend using <a href="https://brew.sh/" target="_blank">Homebrew</a> as a package manager.
+For macOS, we recommend using [Homebrew](https://brew.sh) as a package manager.

 #### Install Cygwin (Windows only)
 ##### Windows 10